MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 Plan for IP addressing in Azure to ensure that IP address spaces don't overlap across on-premises locations and Azure regions.
 For guidance on planning IP addressing for a hybrid implementation, see [Plan for IP addressing](../azure-best-practices/plan-for-ip-addressing.md).

-## Configure DNS and name resolution for on-premises and Azure resources
+## Configure DNS and name resolution

-Domain Name System (DNS) is a critical design factor in enterprise-scale architecture.
+Domain Name System (DNS) is an important design factor in enterprise-scale architecture.
 Some organizations might want to use their existing investments in DNS.
 Other organizations might see cloud adoption as an opportunity to modernize their internal DNS infrastructure to use native Azure capabilities.

 For guidance on planning DNS and name resolution for hybrid implementations, see [DNS for on-premises and Azure resources](../azure-best-practices/dns-for-on-premises-and-azure-resources.md).

 ## Define an Azure network topology

 Network topology is a critical element of enterprise-scale architecture that defines how applications can communicate with each other.
 For information about technologies and topologies for Azure deployments, see [Define an Azure network topology](../azure-best-practices/define-an-azure-network-topology.md).
-This article focuses on two core approaches: topologies based on Azure Virtual WAN, and traditional topologies.
+The article discusses two core approaches: topologies based on Azure Virtual WAN, and traditional topologies.

-- [Virtual WAN network topology (Microsoft-managed)](../azure-best-practices/virtual-wan-network-topology.md) explores implementing an Azure Virtual WAN network topology.
+- The article [Virtual WAN network topology (Microsoft-managed)](../azure-best-practices/virtual-wan-network-topology.md) explores implementing an Azure Virtual WAN network topology.
-- [Traditional Azure networking topology](../azure-best-practices/traditional-azure-networking-topology.md) discusses implementing a traditional Azure networking topology.
+- The article [Traditional Azure networking topology](../azure-best-practices/traditional-azure-networking-topology.md) covers implementing a traditional Azure networking topology.

 ## Connect to Azure

-[Connectivity to Azure](../azure-best-practices/connectivity-to-azure.md) expands on network topology to describe recommended models for connecting on-premises locations to Azure.
+[Connectivity to Azure](../azure-best-practices/connectivity-to-azure.md) expands on network topology to describe recommended models to connect on-premises locations to Azure.

 ## Integrate Private Link and DNS zones